 - One can be 45 hours + a reduced period, which can't be less than 24 hours.

 If you take the second option, you have to compensate for your reduced rest period.
 This means the rest owed to you can be taken with a daily rest period of at least 9 hours or another weekly rest period and must be taken before the end of the third week following return from the trip.

 Be sure you have a tour itinerary and a passenger waybill before you start your 12 day trip.

-After 1st January, 2014, there will be 2 additional requirements for coach drivers taking 12 day trips:
+Since 1st January, 2014, there are 2 additional requirements for coach drivers taking 12 day trips: